Important: This document may not represent best practices for current development. Links to downloads and other resources may no longer be valid.

 As with AppKit, a base responder class is at the root of the largest branch of UIKit classes.

 UIResponder also defines the interface and default behavior (if any) for event-handling methods and for the responder chain, which is a chain of objects that are potential event handlers.
-When the user scrolls a table view with his or her finger or types characters in a virtual keyboard, UIKit generates an event and that event is passed up the responder chain until an object handles it.
+When the user scrolls a table view with their finger or types characters in a virtual keyboard, UIKit generates an event and that event is passed up the responder chain until an object handles it.
 The corresponding core objects—application (

 UIApplication), window (